thewca/wca-regulations/wca-regulations.md

     - 12a6) Execution Turn Metric (ETM) is defined as: Each move of the categories Face Moves, Outer Block Moves, and Rotations is counted as 1 move.
 - 12c) Notation for Square-1:
     - 12c1) Moves are applied with one of the two smallest surfaces of the equatorial slice on the left side of the front face.
-    - 12c2) (x, y) means: turn upper layer x times 30 degrees clockwise, turn bottom layer y times 30 degrees clockwise. x and y must be integers from -5 to 6, and cannot be both equal to 0.
+    - 12c2) (X, Y) means: turn upper layer X times 30 degrees clockwise, turn bottom layer Y times 30 degrees clockwise.
+X and Y must be integers from -5 to 6, and cannot be both equal to 0.
     - 12c3) "/" means: turn the right half of the puzzle 180 degrees.
-    - 12c4) Metric for Square-1: (x, y) counts as one move, "/" counts as one move.
+    - 12c4) Metric for Square-1: (X, Y) counts as one move, "/" counts as one move.
 - 12d) Notation for Megaminx (scrambling notation only):
     - 12d1) Face Moves:
         - 12d1a) Clockwise, 72 degrees: U (upper face).